MachinisteWeb/DocAtlas/README.md

 ### Overview ###

-TestCaseAtlas is an example of UI Test Case and UI Documentation to manage UI for website anyway what is the technology behind with [NodeAtlas](http://haeresis.github.io/NodeAtlas/).
+DocAtlas is an example of UI Test Case and UI Documentation to manage UI for website anyway what is the technology behind with [NodeAtlas](http://haeresis.github.io/NodeAtlas/).